carmelopaz0708/git_help/README.md

 **git status**

-Displays the current working file's code revisions in the current directory.
+Displays the current working file's code modifications and commit status in the current directory.

 **git add** *file-name/directory*